 Coral have small algae known as a zooxanthellae living within their tissues.
 These algae provide the food for the corals and have what is known as a symbiotic relationship with the coral, meaning that both the coral and the algae benefit from living together.
 These algae also give the coral their colour.
 When the coral becomes stressed the relationship between the coral and the algae breaks down and the algae leave the coral; when this happens the coral become paler in colour or completely white depending on how bad the stress is: this process is called coral bleaching.

-The water temperature on the house reef has decreased drastically this month after almost two weeks of stormy weather at the start of May, marking the start of the southwest monsoon.
+The water temperature on the house reef has decreased drastically after almost two weeks of stormy weather at the start of May, marking the start of the southwest monsoon.
 Ocean surface temperatures were a steady 31°C at the start of May, but dropped down to 28-29°C by mid-month.
 Pale and partial bleaching was observed throughout the reef on both the natural reef and on the frames, especially in the shallower areas (<2 m).
 Only a little ‘total bleaching’ was observed, mainly in Acropora robusta and Acropora hemprichii.

 2015 Coral Bleaching